nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4. `FindTasksCommandParser#parse()` will create a `DescriptionContainsKeywordsPredicate` object which is a predicate that takes in the keyword inputted by user and tests if the task description matches the keyword.
-Then it will create  `FindTasksCommand` object that takes in a single argument-the `DescriptionContainsKeywordsPredicate` object, and return to `LogicManager` object.
+Then it will create and return  `FindTasksCommand` object,that takes in a single argument-the `DescriptionContainsKeywordsPredicate` object, to `LogicManager` object.

 Step 5.  `LogicManager` object will call `FindTasksCommand#execute()` with a `Model` object as the argument.
 `FindTasksCommand#execute()` will call `Model#updateFilteredTaskList` to update the filtered task list